milonmaze/privacy-terms-observatory/www.att.com/legal/terms.consumerServiceAgreement.html.md

 2.4.3 Device Activation:

-If you purchased a Device that was shipped to you, you agree to activate the Device within seven (7) days of the shipment date.
+You agree to activate Wireless Service on the Device within seven (7) days of the purchase or shipment date, whichever is later.
 If your Device is not activated by you, for post-paid Wireless Service, we may activate the Device for you within a month of shipping and your monthly recurring charges, and any applicable Service Commitment, will begin.

 2.4.4 Early Termination Fee (“ETF”):